-In Tuscany the sangiovese grape is king, the famous wine growing areas of Montepulciano (Vino Nobile di Montepulciano), Montalcino (Brunello di Montalcino), Chianti and Scansano (Morellino di Scansano) all base their wines on this grape.
+In Tuscany the sangiovese grape dominates, the famous wine growing areas of Montepulciano (Vino Nobile di Montepulciano), Montalcino (Brunello di Montalcino), Chianti and Scansano (Morellino di Scansano) all base their wines on this grape.
 Sangiovese is one of world’s great grapes. it produces wines with high acidity, alcohol and tannin – perfect for ageing.

-Most of the wine growing areas are hilly, near the coast (Tuscan Coastal Winegrowing Areas) there is a mild climate with hot, dry summers mitigated by coastal breezes and mild winters with a reasonable amount of rainfall.
+In the Tuscan Coastal Winegrowing Areas there is a mild climate.
+The summers are hot and dry but the heat is mitigated by coastal breezes.
+Winters are mild with a reasonable amount of rainfall.

 Around the Chianti region the soils have small rocks known as alberese (small chalk stones) and galestro, a crumbly clay rock that give longevity and elegance to the wines.

 Tuscany has also become famous for the “Super Tuscan“, expensive and high quality wines that are made outside the local DOC or DOCG rules, often using international grape varieties such as cabernet sauvignon, cabernet franc and merlot, sometimes with the addition of sangiovese and sometimes without.
-However, when dealing with wine in Italy, nothing is simple and there are a few supertuscans that are actually pure sangiovese.
+However, when dealing with wine in Italy, nothing is simple and there are a few super tuscans that are actually pure sangiovese.

 Tuscany is also famous for Vin Santo, a complex dessert wine made from air dried grapes that is often served with cantucci biscuits after a meal.